I’ve just read another LinkedIn post of yours, which made me want to write this letter to you.

 No, I don’t really.

-I think you are amazing.
+I think you are amazing!
 A modern-day hero, in fact.
 I remember watching your TED video many years ago in a previous role I had.
 I was at my desktop computer trying to do a million things at once, including eating my lunch.
 Your video felt like gold.
 Like truth coming across my screen.
 I got it.

 It challenged me to ask why of myself and the organisation I was working for.
 It was one of the sparks that led to the start of a very brave new journey.
-One that combined the three things I am passionate about most – branding, people and purpose.
+One that combined the three things I am passionate about most – branding, leadership and purpose.

 A lot has changed since then.
-I have a company called Markd now.
+I have a company called Markd Global now.
 We help personal and company brands live on purpose to thrive in a more dynamic world.
 Like you, we believe purposeful people and companies create value and change culture for good.

 So, we have a lot in common.
 I hope to bump into you one of these days to talk about it some more.
 Especially now that we are doing similar work and all.